How Hard Is It to Run a Craft Business in Ireland?

 You learn to speak fluent “bureaucrat,” because nobody else is going to fill out those forms for you.

-Related Reads You Might Enjoy
+Other Related Reads You Might Enjoy

-If you’re self-employed — or thinking about taking that leap — you might enjoy these two:
+If you’re self-employed, or thinking about taking that leap; you might enjoy these two:

 ● Why I’m Still Self-Employed (Even When It Doesn’t Make Sense) – an honest look at the ups, downs, and daily decisions that keep me doing it my way.